 The Freight Economy

 Learn more about the interconnected network of almost seven million miles of highways, local roads, railways, navigable waterways and pipelines that move food, energy, goods and raw materials to keep citizens employed, communities healthy and the Nation competitive.

-The U.S. Department of Transportation has awarded Better Utilizing Investments to Leverage Development (BUILD) grants, which is a continuation of the Transportation Investment Generating Economic Recovery (TIGER) grants in nine different funding rounds since 2009 for surface transportation projects that will have a significant impact on the Nation, a metropolitan area or a region.
-Altogether, a total of 420 projects in all 50 states, the District of Columbia and Puerto Rico have received nearly $5.6 billion for capital investments in surface transportation infrastructure.
-The Better Utilizing Investments to Leverage Development (BUILD) program is a continuation of the TIGER program and a Notice of Funding Opportunity was released to advertise a competition for an additional $1.5 billion in funding in Fiscal Year 2018 and 92 awards were announced December 11, 2018.
+The U.S. Department of Transportation has awarded Better Utilizing Investments to Leverage Development (BUILD) grants, which is a continuation of the Transportation Investment Generating Economic Recovery (TIGER) grant program, in ten different funding rounds since 2009 for surface transportation projects that will have a significant impact on the Nation, a metropolitan area or a region.
+Altogether, a total of 512 projects in all 50 states, the District of Columbia and Puerto Rico have received nearly $7.1 billion for capital investments in surface transportation infrastructure.
+On April 16, 2019, the Secretary announced the availability of $900 million to be awarded by DOT for the BUILD 2019 transportation grants program.

 Truck parking shortages are a national safety concern, and can contribute to safety issues due to fatigued drivers being unable to find parking areas to rest and to drivers parking in unsafe locations such as roadway shoulders, exit ramps, or vacant lots.
 To address these concerns, MAP-21 required the Jason's Law trucking parking survey, which examined states' capability to provide truck parking, assessed of truck volumes in each state, and developed a system of metrics to evaluate parking.